An integral second fundamental theorem of invariant theory for partition algebras: Introduction

-\paragraph*{Acknowledgements.} The authors thank the organisers of the conference ``Representation theory of symmetric groups and related algebras'' held at the Institute for Mathematical Sciences, National University of Singapore (December 2017), for providing an excellent venue for working on this paper.
+The authors thank the organisers of the conference ``Representation theory of symmetric groups and related algebras'' held at the Institute for Mathematical Sciences, National University of Singapore (December 2017), for providing an excellent venue for working on this paper, and Stephen Donkin for useful comments on an earlier version.